research-software-collaborations/research-software-collaborations.github.io/pages/docs/trainee_onboarding.md

 For tax purposes, we need you to answer the following questions:
 1. Are you a US citizen/permanent resident?
-2. Will you be physically located in the United States or your home country for the duration of the fellowship?
+2. Will you be physically located in the United States or your home country for the duration of the project?

 Please complete and attach the appropriate form and answer the two questions above in an email message to <rsc-inquires@googlegroups.org>.